 Your children can be a lot of help when it comes to saving time.
 After all, they can complete certain household chores and even lend a hand in your business by stuffing envelopes and stamping.
 That being said, depending on their ages and your circumstances, they could also pose a major distractions, wasting precious time every single day.
 For this reason, you may want to consider your childcare options.
 If you can’t or don’t want to do this, then schedule your tasks around them and work when they’re at school or napping.

 Take Advantage Of Technology

 Freelancers and other hired help can make a big difference in your life and company, but nothing will ever save you as much time as technology can.
 You can use calendars and timers on your phone to keep on schedule and keep up with any important appointments.
 You can use automation software to order your office supplies, post on your social media accounts, and respond to emails.
 There are video conference tools that allow you to attend meetings without leaving your home.
-You can even use apps to manage your children’s chores and set their pocket money.
+You can even use apps to manage your children’s chores and set their pocket money, and calculate percent change in seconds using online software.
 Any of these can make your life easier, so take advantage of them.

 Eliminate Major Time Wasters

 When you’ve got one million and one things to be getting on with, the last thing you need is something distracting you and taking you away from your work.
 With that in mind, you need to take a look at your day and make a note of the little things that are interrupting your working flow.
 These might be email notifications, household chores, meetings, or even your children.
 Once you’ve figured out what is wasting your time, you need to take steps to reduce or eliminate them.
 This will help you to focus better and make you more productive.

 Be Prepared For Anything